-The Rural Residential Strategy will need to be regularly monitored and subsequently modified from time to time to reflect new issues, changing community priorities and policies requiring different emphasis.
+The Large Lot Residential Strategy will need to be regularly monitored and subsequently modified from time to time to reflect new issues, changing community priorities and policies requiring different emphasis.

-The rate of rural residential development and the underlying population growth and demographic change will however determine how frequently the strategy needs to be reviewed and revised to ensure an adequate supply of rural residential land.
+The rate of large lot residential development and the underlying population growth and demographic change will however determine how frequently the strategy needs to be reviewed and revised to ensure an adequate supply of large lot residential land.
 This strategy recommends a maximum revision period of 10 years.